On Irish Twitter, the pirate flag emoji (🏴☠️) means that the person in question is anti-government.

 Take the following “pirate” as an example.

-In an earlier tweet, he also mentions the Social Democrats.
+In an earlier tweet, he also mentioned the Social Democrats.

 As you can see, the list above leaves very few alternatives.